 Colloidal silica (silicon dioxide) nanoparticles are an important class of nanomaterials with hundreds of thousands of tons produced annually for a wide range of applications including abrasives, sorbents, catalysis, filtration, electronics, textiles and fabrics, and paints and coatings.
 At nanoComposix, we offer a selection of silica nanomaterials as standard products, including solid silica nanoparticles, mesoporous silica nanoparticles, and silica shelled metal nanoparticles.
 We are highly skilled at modifying silica surfaces and fabricating a variety of silica morphologies on a custom basis.

 The TEM images below provide examples of some of the different silica varieties that have been produced in our labs at nanoComposix.

-These images feature 500 nm hollow silica nanoparticles (upper left), 500 nm solid silica nanoparticles with mesoporous shells (upper right), 300 nm solid silica nanospheres (lower left), 100 nm mesoporous silica nanoparticles with hexagonal pores (MCM-41; lower right), and silver nanocubes coated with mesoporous silica shells (center).
+These images feature 500 nm hollow silica nanoparticles (upper left), 500 nm solid silica nanoparticles with mesoporous shells (upper right), 300 nm solid silica nanospheres (lower left), 100 nm mesoporous silica nanoparticles with radial pores (lower right), and silver nanocubes coated with silica shells (center).
 Check out our standard products or visit our contact us page to learn more about our silica product offerings.

 Silica nanoparticles are biocompatible, thermally stable, low cost, have low toxicity, and their surfaces can be easily modified.
 Silica nanoparticles are typically spherical with highly uniform size and shape, but they can also be produced in a variety of different shapes and sizes or applied as surface coatings to other types of nanomaterials.
 The size, porosity, crystallinity, and shape of silica nanoparticles can be precisely engineered, allowing for silica-based nanomaterials to be optimized for the variety of applications listed above, and more.